The Leadership Team

 Kelly received an Ed.M. from Harvard where she was an editor for two of Harvard’s presidents and for Leadership On the Line by Heifetz and Linsky.
 She was also a teaching fellow at two of the graduate schools.

-Lisa Parvin – Fundraising Co-Chair
+Lisa Parvin – Membership Co-Chair (Membership Engagement)

 Lisa Parvin is a global health professional who is working tirelessly to create equitable access to quality healthcare for vulnerable populations.
 Her work focuses on leveraging diverse partnerships and community engagements to improve healthcare access for the immigrants, refugee and migrant populations.
 She has worked in academia, government, and non-profit organizations.
 She was a Global Scholar at the Harvard Medical School Center for Global Health Delivery–Dubai in 2018.
 She graduated from Harvard Medical School in 2019 with a Master in Medical Sciences in Global Health Delivery.